vikaspsolguruz/sg_cli/README.md

-# SG CLI - Flutter Architecture Generator
+# SG CLI - A SolGuruz Flutter Architecture Generator

 A powerful CLI tool for generating scalable Flutter applications with BLoC pattern, clean architecture, and production-ready features.